shdlabs/SSTorytime/src/README.md

 We don't expect to have to use a function to get a pointer from a node text.
-Instead we insist that string registration be transparently idempotent, so to get a pointer for some text, simply register it with `IdempAddTextToNode()`, this updates the node directory if necessary and returns a pointer, or it simply returns a pointer if the record already existst.
-The converse (finding the text pointed to by a text pointer) uses `GetTextFromPtr()`.
+Instead we insist that string registration be transparently idempotent, so to get a pointer for some text, simply register it with `IdempAddNode()`, this updates the node directory if necessary and returns a pointer, or it simply returns a pointer if the record already exists.
+The converse (finding the text pointed to by a text pointer) uses `GetNodeFromPtr()`.

 ## The long and short of arrows